-The Preschool Staff will assist the family and child in making a smooth transition into Kindergarten.
-The January conference will serve as an individualized transition planning meeting, where teachers and parents together will plan for the child's transition into Kindergarten.
+The Preschool Staff will assist the family and child in making a smooth transition into Kindergarten within the District.
+The spring conference will serve as an individualized transition planning meeting, where teachers and parents together will plan for the child's transition into Kindergarten.

 - A screening process is offered to each child entering kindergarten.
-The screening takes place at the Avon Lake library.
-If the child goes to the screening on their designated day, the child is able to meet all of the kindergarten teachers for their home school. - At the January conference, each family will receive a list of skills that a child should have before entering Kindergarten. - Teachers will discuss with children and read books about School Bus Safety and walking safely to school. - In the spring, each preschool class with visit for lunch and practice walking though the lunch line.
-They will purchase a lunch and each in the cafeteria. - o Kindergarten registration information will be sent home with families as it becomes available. - o A Kindergarten teacher visits each of the classrooms. - o In the spring of the student's last year of preschool, the LEAPS Director contacts the receiving building principal and the intervention specialist to assist in the development of the IEP.
+The screening takes place during the spring prior to entering kindergarten.
+If the child goes to the screening on their designated day, the child is able to meet all of the kindergarten teachers for their home school. - At the spring conference, each family will receive a list of skills that a child should have before entering Kindergarten. - Teachers will discuss with children and read books about School Bus Safety and walking safely to school. - o Kindergarten registration information will be sent home with families as it becomes available. - In the spring of the student's last year of preschool, the classroom teacher contacts the receiving intervention specialist to assist in the development of the IEP.
 The receiving intervention specialist attends the student's IEP meeting. - The LEAPS team conducts meetings with the kindergarten teachers from all four elementary buildings to discuss each student transitioning from LEAPS to kindergarten.
-A folder is created for the receiving teacher that includes work samples, assessment information, and a brief summary of the child's strengths and weakness.
-If the child is on an IEP, the receiving teacher participates in the development of the new IEP and the IEP meeting with the parent. - o In the fall, prior to the start of school, each child and caretaker who is entering kindergarten visits his or her classroom to meet the teacher and bring his or her school supplies. - o Each family receives information regarding age appropriate summer activities that are available in the area.
+If the child is on an IEP, the receiving teacher participates in the development of the new IEP and the IEP meeting with the parent. - o In the fall, prior to the start of school, each child and caretaker who is entering kindergarten visits his or her classroom to meet the teacher and bring his or her school supplies. - Each family receives information regarding age appropriate summer activities that are available in the area.